Duke (Lombard): Etymology

 The proper Lombardic language term for the figure of the duke is not known; the oldest Lombard historiographical sources (the anonymous Origo gentis Langobardorum and Historia Langobardorum of Paul Deacon) were written in Latin.
 The Latin word dux was adopted to designate a political and military figure that had no exact equivalent in the classical world, thus redefining the concept of "duke" in a form that would continue to develop in later centuries.

 History

-The figure of the Duke emerged between the 4th and 5th centuries, after the German people settled between the Elbe and the current northern Bohemia.
+The figure of the Duke emerged between the 4th and 5th centuries, after the Germanic peoples settled between the Elbe and the current northern Bohemia.
 At that time the Lombards were nomads, forming homogeneous groups and compact families originating from the same noble clan, and able to organize themselves into quotas with military functions: the Fare.
 The Dukes were the leaders of the Fare.
-In that office they were honored as warriors for the dynastic ties and their valor shown in war, and later rewarded by the king.
-The figure of the Lombard Duke encompassed a mixture of military, noble, sacral (invested by the king, attended his "charisma"), political, judicial and administrative elements.
+In that office, they were honored as warriors for the dynastic ties and their valor shown in war, and later rewarded by the king.
+The figure of the Lombard Duke encompassed a mixture of military, noble, sacral (invested by the king, attended his "charisma"), political, judicial, and administrative elements.
 In the assembly of the people in arms ("Gairethinx"), the dukes had a prominent role, and were decisive in the election of the king.